dgaydukov/raw-java-network/README.md

 ### TCP
+Transmission Control Protocol - compare to UDP is reliable and connection-based.
+To start communication client and server need to establish connection first and then they can keep sending messages to each other using this connection.
+Terminology also differs, compare to datagrams in UDP, here packets are called segments.
+TCP ensures that segments are delivered and ordered.
+If there is network congestion it do flow control.
+That's why TCP packet is larger than UDP, here you need to have sequence number and acknowledgement number to keep track and order of segments sent.

 ### Wireshark
 For better understanding of network communication you can use [wireshark](https://www.wireshark.org) app for traffic analysis.
 With this utility you can view network packages and analyze their data.